Erasmus+ student mobility

 - The relevant Faculty Erasmus coordinator at ELTE contacts your Erasmus coordinator at your home university.

-- After accepting you as an Erasmus student, you will be informed about the registration process, deadlines and required documents.
-The online registration form is available here.
+- After accepting you as an Erasmus student, you will be informed by the ELTE Faculty Erasmus coordinator about the registration process, deadlines and required documents.

 For Autumn semester: 10 May